 Can my friends and family follow me on the walk?
 Yes!
 We encourage you to have an active social media presence throughout the walk.
-(The five most active posters on social media will get a special thank you at the end of the walk!)
+(The five most active posters on social media will get a special thank you after the walk!)
 The hashtag for the walk is: #KnowYourNeighbor.
 Also, please like our Facebook page and share the Unity Walk Facebook event on your wall.

 Where is the best place to leave my car?
 There is ample on street parking along the route of the walk.
 Please don’t plan to park in the synagogue parking lot as their lot is small.